There are a lot of paths to reaching your fundraising goal, and one of the best paths is by focusing on donor retention.

 Donor attrition is (in most cases) Very Preventable

 Dr. Adrian Sargeant is one of the sector’s foremost researchers on donor retention.
 In his study, “Managing Donor Defection,” he found that aside from death and financial difficulties, common reasons for donors lapsing are very preventable.
-This study is behind a paywall, but Big Duck has summarized Dr. Sargeant's findings for you.
+This study is behind a paywall, but Julia Campbell has summarized Dr. Sargeant's findings for you.

 - 5% – thought charity did not need them

 - 8% – no info on how monies were used

 - 13% – never got thanked for donating

 - 16% – death